gundurraga/TextAnalysis-API/README.md

 {
   "text_length": 123,
   "language": "English",
-  "sentiment": "POSITIVE",
+  "sentiment": { "positive": 0.95 },
   "is_offensive": false,
+  "entities": [
+    { "name": "John Doe", "type": "PERSON" },
+    { "name": "New York", "type": "GPE" }
+  ],
-  "entities": ["John Doe", "Acme Corp", "New York"], "summary": "A brief summary of the text (for longer inputs)" }
+  "summary": "A brief summary of the text (for longer inputs)" }
 ```

-## Goals
+## Project Goals

-1. Enhance model accuracy and performance
+1. Provide a free, open-source alternative to commercial NLP services
+2. Focus on high-quality results while maintaining good performance
+3. Support self-hosting with potential for online demo in the future
+4. Prioritize security following OWASP guidelines

+## Roadmap

+- Improve and stabilize current features
-2. Add support for more languages
+- Add support for more languages (French, Spanish, Portuguese, Italian)
-3. Implement text classification for topics/categories
+- Implement rate limiting and usage tracking for potential online demo
-4. Develop a user-friendly web interface for API testing
+- Develop a web interface for easy testing (long-term goal)
+- Continuously improve performance and response times

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+We're particularly interested in contributions that improve the quality of results, enhance performance, or add support for new languages.

+## Security

+We take security seriously.
+While we're continuously working to improve our security measures, we encourage users to report any security vulnerabilities they find.
+We aim to follow OWASP security guidelines where applicable.

 ## License